Quantitative Smoothing of Polyhedral Manifolds: Introduction

 \section{Introduction}

-It is often useful to construct discrete models of geometric objects.
-A common class of such models are triangulations.
-They are used in metric geometry to approximate fractals and other singular objects \cite{Cre,Nta}.
-Oftentimes, it is useful to be able to switch between smooth and discrete (i.e. Riemannian and triangulated) models.
+A major theme in metric geometry is uniformizing or approximating metric spaces; see, e.g. \cite{Cre,Nta}.
+Two common classes of such approximations are simplicial complexes and Riemannian manifolds.
+Different techniques are available in each setting and it is helpful to be able to switch between them.
 For applications, it is important to retain bounds on the geometry while doing so.
-In one direction, Bowditch \cite{Bow} (cf. \cite{Boi}) showed that a Riemannian manifold with curvature and injectivity radius bounds can be triangulated by a simplicial complex with bounded geometry.
-He, furthermore, shows that the triangulation is $K$-bi-Lipschitz, where $K$ depends only on the geometry of the manifold.
-We prove a partial converse to this result.\\
+In one direction, Bowditch \cite{Bow} (cf.~\cite{Boi}) showed that a Riemannian manifold with curvature and injectivity radius bounds can be triangulated by a simplicial complex with bounded geometry.
+He, furthermore, showed that the triangulation is $K$-bi-Lipschitz, where $K$ depends only on the geometry of the manifold.
+Using a method from geometric topology, we prove a partial converse to this result.\\

 We recall that a \textit{polyhedral manifold} is a simplicial complex in which the link of every simplex is a sphere.
 A polyhedral manifold with a path metric such that each simplex is isometric to a Euclidean simplex is called a \textit{polyhedral metric manifold}.
 It is clear that the metric is determined by the lengths of the 1-simplices.
 A simplex with all side lengths equal is called \textit{standard}.
+The following definitions come essentially from \cite{Nta1} and \cite{Bow}, respectively.

 \begin{dfn} Let $(X,d)$ be a polyhedral metric manifold and $M \in \Z^+$.
-We will call $X$ \begin{itemize} \item \textit{M-quasiconformal} if for each point $x \in X$ there is an $r > 0$ such that $x$ is contained in at most $M$ simplices and each such simplex is linearly $M$-bi-Lipschitz homeomorphic to the standard simplex with side length $r$. \item \textit{M-Lipschitz} if each point of $X$ is contained in at most $M$ simplices and each simplex is linearly $M$-bi-Lipschitz homeomorphic to the standard simplex with side length $1$. \end{itemize} \end{dfn}
+We will call $X$ \begin{itemize} \item \textit{M-quasiconformal} if for each point $x \in X$ there exists $r > 0$ such that $x$ is contained in at most $M$ simplices and each such simplex is linearly $M$-bi-Lipschitz homeomorphic to the standard simplex with side length $r$. \item \textit{M-Lipschitz} if each point of $X$ is contained in at most $M$ simplices and each simplex is linearly $M$-bi-Lipschitz homeomorphic to the standard simplex with side length $1$. \end{itemize} \end{dfn}